Your ultimate shopping list

 - Skim milk contains high-quality protein, helping you to feel fuller for longer, and it also contains a variety of different nutrients including calcium, potassium, zinc and vitamins A and B12, says Gudorf.

-- 99% fat-free plain Greek yoghurt is super-versatile for both sweet and savoury dishes – and zero Points.
+- 99% fat-free plain Greek yoghurt is super-versatile for both sweet and savoury dishes – and is a ZeroPoint food.
 Use it to top fruit salad or make a savoury sauce to serve with fish or meat or to marinate chicken, fish or lean lamb before barbecuing or grilling.
 “Add a little tandoori paste, tikka paste, Indian spices or chopped herbs and garlic to flavour,” says Lucy.
 “It’s also great for making vegie dips such as chickpea, beetroot, carrot, pumpkin, eggplant, lentil or tzatziki (cucumber and garlic).
 Serve with vegie sticks.”

 - Parmesan cheese is a great addition to round out your favourite pasta sauces and salads – and 1 tablespoon is only 1 SmartPoints per serve.

 Wholegrains are packed with nutrients and fibre, which can help keep you feeling full.
 The body uses most of its energy supply from carbohydrates so it’s important to include them as part of a healthy diet.
 Look for wholegrain varieties of breads, pastas and cereals.
 Try quinoa, barley or wild rice for more exotic flavours.

 - Nuts are a nutritional power house, containing fibre, vitamins and minerals.
 Opt for raw, unsalted versions, dry roasting them yourself in a moderate oven to help avoid added oils.